Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Audio/Echo Cancellation.rst

 |image05|

 In the new window that appears, click on next to move to the destination setup page.
-In the dropdown menu, select “RTP Audio/Video Profile” and click on the add button next to it.
+In the dropdown menu, select "RTP Audio/Video Profile" and click on the add button next to it.

 |image06|